Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 Medically Unlikely Edits (MUEs) are a similar concept from the facility side.
 Per the CMS, “An MUE for a HCPCS/CPT code is the maximum units of service that a provider would report under most circumstances for a single beneficiary on a single date of service” (CMS, 2019).
 However, it is important to note that Medically Unlikely Edits differ between the facility and professional fee sides of billing.

 • Global Surgery Edits

 Global Surgery Edits are a different and separate concept from the facility side.
 Per the CMS, “The global surgical package, also called global surgery, includes all the necessary services normally furnished by a surgeon before, during, and after a procedure.
 Medicare payment for a surgical procedure includes the preoperative, intra-operative, and post-operative services routinely performed by the surgeon or by members of the same group with the same specialty” (Medicare Learning Network, 2018).
 In other words, surgical CPT codes may have a global period for which all necessary services may not be separately reimbursable.
-For example, a routine post-operative visit may be included within the package if the surgical code has a 90-day global surgery period per the CMS.
+For example, the package may include a routine post-operative visit if the surgical code has a 90-day global surgery period per the CMS.
 An important note is that each CPT code has its own global surgery period per the Medicare Physician Fee Schedule, so this can be CPT code specific.

 • E/M Levels